FritzHeider/FlashArb/README.md

 ## Improvements Implemented

 - Added foundational arbitrage engine components:
 - `ArbitrageOpportunity` model to describe trades and profit.
 - `ArbitrageService` for scanning market quotes and discovering opportunities.
 - `Portfolio` model for tracking token balances.
+- Enhanced `Portfolio` with trade history and P&L calculations.
+- Introduced `RiskCalculator` for VaR, drawdown, and leverage metrics.
+- Added `PerformanceDashboard` for charting and report exports.
+- Implemented configurable alerts for exposure and volatility limits.

 ## Next Steps Toward 10/10